wintechis/vertebrate-fault-detection/README.md

 - [Import the project into your workspace](https://gama-platform.github.io/wiki/ImportingModels)
 - Run the included experiments in /models/failsafe_manufacturing.gaml:
   - "DecFaultDetection": run a simulation with an animated GUI
-  - "Performance" and "PerformanceBgSize": run a batch of simulations to measure performance, with pre-sets according to parameters - different setups may be chosen.
+  - "Performance" and "PerformanceBigSize": run a batch of simulations to measure performance, with pre-sets according to parameters - different setups may be chosen.
 "BigSize" is for running the random setup with 150 units.
 - Note that the simulation results are saved in separate files